usr-lab/usr-lab.github.io/publications/index.md

 Wallkötter, S., Stower, R., Kappas, A., Castellano, G. (2020).
 A Robot by Any Other Frame: Framing and Behaviour Influence Mind Perception in Virtual but not Real-World Environments. *2020 ACM/IEEE International Conference on Human-Robot Interaction (HRI2020)*, 2020. https://doi.org/10.1145/3319502.3374800

 Paetzel, M., Perugia, G., Castellano, G. (2020).
-The Persistence of First Impressions: The Effect of RepeatedInteractions on the Perception of a Social Robot. *2020 ACM/IEEE International Conference on Human-Robot Interaction (HRI2020)*, 2020. https://dl.acm.org/doi/10.1145/3319502.3374786
+The Persistence of First Impressions: The Effect of Repeated Interactions on the Perception of a Social Robot. *2020 ACM/IEEE International Conference on Human-Robot Interaction (HRI2020)*, 2020. https://dl.acm.org/doi/10.1145/3319502.3374786

 #### 2019
 Gao, Y., Sibirtseva, E., Castellano, G., Kragic, D. (2019).
 Fast Adaptation with Meta-Reinforcement Learning for Trust Modelling in Human-Robot Interaction. *IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2019)*, 2019.